All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can BPC-157 reverse liver damage from alcohol?

 Animal studies have shown that BPC-157 can reduce alcohol-induced liver lesions and promote liver cell recovery.
-However, "reverse" is a strong word.
+But "reverse" is a strong word.
 Severe liver damage like advanced cirrhosis involves structural changes that may not be fully reversible.
-BPC-157 may support healing in earlier stages of liver damage, but this has not been proven in human clinical trials.
+BPC-157 may support healing in earlier stages of liver damage, but this hasn't been proven in human clinical trials.

 Should I stop drinking while taking BPC-157?